Capital punishment in Europe: History

-Abolition has been common in European history, but has only been a real trend since the end of the Second World War when human rights became a particular priority.
-The Kingdom of Italy had abolished the death penalty for civilians with the adoption of the Zanardelli Penal Code of 1889, but the Fascists had reintroduced it with the 1930 Penal Code.
+Abolition began to appear in European history during the 19th century, but has only been a real trend since the end of the Second World War when human rights became a particular priority.
+The Kingdom of Italy had abolished the death penalty for civilians with the adoption of the Zanardelli Penal Code of 1889 (previously it had not been applied in Tuscany alone since 1859, or even earlier, in the Grand Duchy of Tuscany, for brief periods starting in 1786), but the Fascist regime reintroduced capital punishment in 1926, then expanding its range of cases with the 1930 Penal Code.
+In the United Principalities of Moldavia and Wallachia (Romania) and Portugal the death penalty had been abolished for civil crimes in 1864 and 1867 respectively, but was more or less reinstated during the 20th century.
+In the Netherlands, too, it was declared "cruel and uncivilized" and abolished, again for civil crimes alone, in 1870.
+In San Marino, after not having been physically carried out for centuries, it was definitively abolished for all crimes in 1865.

 The European Convention on Human Rights was adopted in 1950, but some countries took many years to ratify it.
 The United Kingdom retained the death penalty for high treason until 1998; however, this technicality was superseded by the absolute ban on the death penalty in 1976.
 William Joyce was the last person to be put to death for high treason in the UK, on 3 January 1946 at Wandsworth Prison.

 A moratorium on the death penalty has been in place in Russia since 1 January 2010.
 According to the 19 November 2009 decision of the Constitutional Court of the Russian Federation, the death penalty shall not be practiced in Russia at any time before the ratification of the above-mentioned protocol.
 The Constitutional Court has also clarified that the decision is not an extension of the moratorium but the abolition of the capital punishment, since it will be no longer possible to practice it legally.